yuan-xia/cv/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a Ph.D. student at USC.
+I blog about machine learning, generative models, and intelligent systems.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I develop and incorporate advanced Generative Model(LLMs) in the logic reasoning, property learning, motion event summarization for complex intelligent systems.
+These techniques further aid the system monitoring and anomaly detection process.

         Please reach out to collaborate 😃
     design: